Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Fixed crash which occurred when placing a building, if the building's center tile were beyond the end of the map.

+* Items
+- The tooltip for an item being hovered over on the map will now display whether it is usable or equippable by the selected unit, if there is a single unit selected.

 -----------------------------------------------------------------------
 - 5.3.0
 -----------------------------------------------------------------------